gary-jipp/react-express-cloud/README.md

 - can get from the url:  starts with "srv-"
 - Once secrets are saved, they are never visible again.

-# Using the Action
+### Using the Action
-- push changes and you'll see your Action.
+- push changes and you'll see your Action already started in GitHub
 - Actions are always on the "default" branch (master or main)
+- Render Deploy will have started
+- Now its Github thats controlling the builds.
+Much more common
+- We can also trigger a manual build from GutHub

+### Final Words
+- Automated builds & deploys are the way its done
+- There's a lot more to DevOps than just build and deplot
+- We could inject some automated tests in here prior to delpoy
+- GitHub would checout the code and run the tests before sending to render
+- DevOps is a huge growth field and in great demand.
+Its also fun
+- Say "DeevOps" in an interview and you have their attention!!